Jill-Prajapati/Portfolio/README.md

 ### 1. Push your code to GitHub

-Make sure your code is pushed to a GitHub repository named `portfolio`.
+Make sure your code is pushed to a GitHub repository named `Portfolio`.

 ### 2. Deploy to GitHub Pages